 Insuring a Ford Mustang could be cheaper than insuring similar vehicles, thanks to these respectable claim rates.

-If you drive a desirable car, then it’s more likely to be stolen, which affects the price you pay for insurance.
+It’s logical to believe the more desirable a car, the more likely to be stolen, affecting the price you pay for insurance.

 The National Insurance Crime Bureau’s Hot Wheels Report doesn’t feature the Ford Mustang on its list of most stolen vehicles, but that’s not to say that the desirability factor couldn’t lead to paying more for your insurance.

 Your location also plays a role in the desirability of theft.
 For example, a Subaru is more likely to be stolen in Oregon than a Ford Mustang.
 The state in which you live, such as Louisiana, Michigan, Maine, or New York, plays a role in the prevalence and desirability of your car.